Solomon-analytics/Python-ETL-Pipeline-for-Sales-Shipment-Analytics/README.md

 * **ERP system**: sales orders, products, store data, shipments
 * **POS system**: sales transactions, product details, customer information, shipments

  **Note on Data**: This project uses **synthetic data generated for learning purposes**.
-However, the all the steps documented in this project demonstrates how the same method could be applied to real business data.
+However, the processes documented in this project demonstrates how the same method could be applied to real business data.

 ---